Texas Master Gardener Association Awards Program

 The “2022 Awards Year” refers to activities that occurred during the 2022 calendar year.
 The Texas Master Gardener Association encourages full participation in the Awards Program.
 All Texas Master Gardener Associations that are members of the TMGA are eligible to participate provided their 2022 TMGA dues payments were postmarked by March 1, 2022.

 Please refer to the following link to review those requirements and check the 2022 Awards Year eligibility status of your association:

 Association Member Eligibility

 Awards Submissions will be accepted beginning January 1st, 2023 and closing January 31, 2023 at 10:00pm.

-County sizes are determined by the number of dues-paying members on December 31, 2020 as reported by the TMGA Treasurer with dues payable and remitted during the 2021 Awards Year.
+County sizes are determined by the number of members reported to the TMGA Treasurer with dues payable and remitted during the 2021 Awards Year.

 - Small – 1-24 dues paying Texas Master Gardeners

 - Group II – Dogwood: 50-99 dues paying Texas Master Gardeners